-- Why go to the trouble of translating to SSA? - Because SSA makes many optimizations and analyses simpler and more efficient

-- We'll give a couple of examples

-• But first, what do we know? (i.e., what information is kept in the SSA graph?)
+- Why go to the trouble of translating to SSA? - The advantage of SSA is that it makes many optimizations and analyses simpler and more efficient - We'll give a couple of examples - But first, what do we know? (i.e., what information is stored in the compiler SSA graph data structures?)